zircote/swagger-php/docs/reference/generator.md

 Advantages:
 * The `Generator` code will handle configuring things as before in a single place
-* Static settings will be reverted to defaults once finished
+* Static settings will be reverted to the default once finished
 * The get/set methods allow for using type hints
 * Static configuration is deprecated and can be removed at some point without code changes
 * Build in support for PSR logger